Reliable Key-Value Storage

 Multi-protocol

-Redis and Memcached clients, plus a DynamoDB-style API for simple flows.
+Redis and Memcached clients, plus DynamoDB-style and Graph command workflows.

 Predictable pricing